-There are two routes you can take to travel from Chiang Mai to Mae Sot:
+There are two routes you can take to travel by public transport from Chiang Mai to Mae Sot:

 - Direct: Travel by bus direct from Chiang Mai to Mae Sot.

 - Via Phitsanulok: Travel by train to Phistanulok, and from there take a bus or minivan to Mae Sot.